MicrosoftDocs/learn/learn-pr/azure/add-sign-in-support-python-webapp-identity-platform/includes/4-msal-python-auth-code-flow.md

 ## The Authorization code flow in MSAL Python

-The recommended calling pattern in webs apps using the authorization code flow is to:
+To sign in users securely, you need to build an authorization flow using one of the grants and token flows supported by the identity platform.
+In this training module, we'll use the authorization code grant flow for sign-in.
+The recommended calling pattern in webs apps using this flow is to:

 - Instantiate a client application.
 - Acquire a token using the authorization code flow.
+- Using the token, call a protected web API and fetch user data.

 The diagram below provides a high-level overview of the Microsoft identity platform implementation of the authorization code flow to sign in users and access a protected web API.

 :::image type="content" source="../media/4-auth-code-flow.png" border="false" alt-text="Web app sign in authentication flow":::

 As in the preceding diagram, the authorization code flow in MSAL Python consists of two main steps.
-In the first leg, the application requests an authorization code which is redeemed for an access token.
+In the first leg, the application requests an authorization code that the client redeems for an access token.
 In the second leg, the application uses the access token to call a protected web API.

 ### Configure app instance